k11n/konstellation/website/docs/getting-started/deploy.md

 ## Creating a cluster

-A cluster is the hosting container for your apps.
+A cluster is the hosting container for apps.
 It represents a Kubernetes cluster, and will make use of a configurable number of nodes.

 ```bash
 % kon cluster create